 Can I use fresh cauliflower instead of frozen?

-Why is my cauliflower rice mushy?
+Why is my cauliflower fried rice mushy?

 Is soy sauce okay for diabetics?

 Regular soy sauce has minimal carbs (less than 1g per tablespoon) and won’t spike blood sugar.
-For a gluten-free option, use coconut aminos—it’s slightly sweeter but still low-carb.
+For a gluten-free option, use coconut aminos — it’s slightly sweeter but still low-carb.
 Choose low-sodium versions if you’re watching salt intake.

-Can I make this vegetarian?
+Can I make this cauliflower fried rice vegetarian?

 🍽️ You Might Also Like

-Better than takeout at just 7g net carbs
+Better than takeout at just 7g net carbs.

-Perfect pairing for your fried rice
+Perfect low-carb pairing for fried rice.

-Light, keto-friendly Asian protein
+Light, keto-friendly Chinese seafood.